Personal Injury Solicitors Liverpool, Merseyside | Accident Claims Liverpool

 We take your privacy very seriously.
 Please read this privacy policy carefully as it contains important information on who we are and how and why we collect, store, use and share your personal data.
 It also explains your rights in relation to your personal data and how to contact us or supervisory authorities in the event you have a complaint.

-When we use your personal data we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal data for the purposes of the GDPR.
-Our use of your personal data is subject to your instructions, the GDPR, other relevant UK and EU legislation and our professional duty of confidentiality.
+We collect, use and are responsible for certain personal data about you.
+When we do so we are subject to the UK General Data Protection Regulation (UK GDPR) and we are responsible as ‘controller’ of that personal data for the purposes of the GDPR.
+Our use of your personal data is subject to your instructions, the UK GDPR, other relevant UK legislation and our professional duty of confidentiality.

 Key terms